Differences Between IRA and 401k

 During 2019, employees below the age of 50 years are allowed to contribute up to $19,000 of pre-tax income to a 401(k), while those over the age of 50 years can contribute an additional catch-up contribution of $6,000.

 IRA vs 401k Infographics

-- An IRA plan costs relatively less due to a lower amount of money managed and no annual fees, while on the back of higher amount of money to manage a 401(k) plan charges higher fees.
+- An IRA plan costs relatively less due to a lower amount of money managed and no annual fees, while on the back of the higher amount of money to manage, a 401k plan charges higher fees.

-- An IRA plan offers diverse investments options which include stocks, funds and fixed income investments since IRAs are self-directed.
-On the other hand, a 401(k) have limited investment options.
+- An IRA plan offers diverse investment options, which include stocks, funds, and fixed income investments, since IRAs are self-directed.
+On the other hand, 401k have limited investment options.

 |Contribution||One can contribute $6,000 to an IRA every year ($7,000 for people above 50 years) in 2019||One can contribute $19,000 to a 401(k) account every year ($25,000 for people above 50 years) in 2019|

-This has a been a guide to the IRA vs 401k.
-Here we also discuss the top difference between IRA vs 401k along with infographics and comparison table.
+This has been a guide to the IRA vs 401k.
+Here we discuss the top differences between IRA and 401k along with infographics and a comparative table.
 You may also have a look at the following articles –